Holdout-Loss-Based Data Selection for LLM Finetuning via In-Context Learning: Experimental Results

 \paragraph{Comparison to standard training} Across all datasets and model families, incorporating our reweighting method leads to consistently better alignment than standard training without reweighting.
 The improvements hold for both SFT and preference-based alignment, demonstrating that our method provides a robust advantage across different learning paradigms.

-\paragraph{Comparison to baselines} When compared to reweighting using baseline scoring methods, our approach achieves consistent gains over one-shot learning across all settings, with win rates consistently above 50\%, and often exceeding 60\%.
-Against RHO-Loss, which approximates the same selection criterion in \eqref{eq:selection-function} but requires training an auxiliary model, our method achieves comparable performance, in some cases surpassing it, while avoiding the additional cost of reference model training.
-These results hold for both SFT and preference-based training paradigms and across LLaMA and Qwen families and hold for models of different sizes (3B and 8B).
+\paragraph{Comparison to baselines} Compared to baseline reweighting methods, our approach consistently outperforms one-shot learning across all settings, with win rates above 50\%, and often exceeding 60\%.
+Against RHO-Loss, which approximates the same selection criterion in \eqref{eq:selection-function} but requires training an auxiliary reference model, our method achieves comparable---and in some cases superior---performance, while avoiding the additional cost of reference model training.
+These results hold for both SFT and preference-based training paradigms and across LLaMA and Qwen models at different scales (3B and 8B).

 For SFT on the Yahoo\_Answers\_Topics dataset, and using the same data selection scheme, our method achieves comparable performance to LESS and GREATS, with win rates slightly above 50\% on both 8B LLaMA and Qwen models, while being more computationally efficient (see Appendix~\ref{app:less-greats} for full results).
 This efficiency advantage arises because LESS and GREATS rely on local-linearization--based influence functions, whose first-order assumptions can be violated under batch data selection and require additional computation to control approximation error, whereas our method avoids this overhead by deriving scores from a Bayesian formulation rather than a first-order expansion.